pritom169/KTR-UniBam/Chapter-4/README.md

 <img src="images/tunneling.png" style="width:80%;height:80%;"> <br>

+### IPv4 vs IPv6
+- **Address Size**:
+    - IPv4 addresses are **32-bit** long, allowing for about 4.3 billion
+  unique addresses.
+    - IPv6 addresses are **128-bit** long, which supports a vastly larger number of addresses, enough for every grain of sand on Earth to have its own address!

+- **Address Notation**:
+    - IPv4 addresses are written in **dotted-decimal format** (e.g., 192.168.1.1).
+    - IPv6 addresses use **hexadecimal notation**, separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).

+- **Address Configuration**:
+    - IPv4 often requires manual configuration or DHCP (Dynamic Host Configuration Protocol).
+    - IPv6 supports **auto-configuration** and **renumbering**.

+- **Packet Handling**:
+    - IPv4 headers are more complex and can vary in length.
+    - IPv6 headers have a **simplified** and **fixed-length header**, which improves efficiency.

+- **Security**:
+    - IPv4 was not designed with security in mind, so it relies on applications like **IPSec** for security.
+    - IPv6 has **security features built-in**, including IPSec support, which is mandatory.

+- **Network Address Translation (NAT):**
+  - IPv4 often requires NAT due to the limited number of public IP addresses.
+  - IPv6 eliminates the need for NAT, allowing for end-to-end connectivity at the IP layer.

+### IPV6 Dropped Features
+- **Checksum**: IPv6 has **dropped the header checksum**.
+In IPv4, each packet includes a checksum for error-checking of the header.
+IPv6 omits this because most link-layer technologies already contain checksum and error-control capabilities, making an additional checksum at the IP layer redundant and a waste of processing power.

+- **Fragmentation**: In IPv4, routers can fragment packets if they are too large for the next hop.
+IPv6 **removes the fragmentation feature** from routers, placing the responsibility for packet fragmentation on the originating node (the sender).
+This change reduces the complexity and processing load on routers, improving overall network efficiency.

+- **Options**: IPv4 includes an options field in the header, which can be used for various purposes but also complicates header processing.
+IPv6 **replaces the options field** with **Extension Headers**.
+These headers are optional and are placed between the IPv6 header and the payload; they are used only when necessary, which simplifies and speeds up the routing process because most packets don't contain them.

 ### Flow table abstraction
 Flow table abstraction refers to the simplification of the complex process of packet-forwarding decisions into a set of rules